 The sub committee established themselves as the Thwing & Octon Community Benefit Society, with their own committee and constitution.

-The society is was registered with the Financial Conduct Authority, and was also a member of The Plunkett Foundation.
+The society was registered with the Financial Conduct Authority, and was also a member of The Plunkett Foundation.

 The Society had been set up by a group of like minded people who had come together with the aim of raising funds in order to be able to purchase and reopen The Falling Stone Public House.